diem/off-chain-reference/specs/protocol.md

 * **sender/receiver (PaymentActorObject)** Information about the sender/receiver in this payment.
 (Mandatory for a new payment, see `PaymentActorObject`).

 * **reference_id (str)** Unique reference ID of this payment on the payment initiator VASP (the VASP which originally created this payment object).
-This value should be unique, and formatted as “<creator_vasp_address_hex>_<unique_id>”.
+This value should be unique, and formatted as “<creator_vasp_onchain_address_bech32>_<unique_id>”.
 For example, ”lbr1x23456abcd_seqABCD“.
 This field is mandatory on payment creation and immutable after that.

 * **original_payment_reference_id (str)**
 Used for updates to a payment after it has been committed on chain.
 For example, used for refunds.
 The reference ID of the original payment will be placed into this field.
 This value is optional on payment creation and can only be written once after that.